Rail transport in Jordan

-Hedjaz Jordan Railway
+Hejaz Jordan Railway

-Label on a locomotive of Hedjaz Jordan Railway.
+Label on a locomotive of Hejaz Jordan Railway.

-The Hedjaz Jordan Railway (HJR) is one of the two successor railways to the 1908 Ottoman Hejaz Railway in Jordan.
-When the Ottoman Empire collapsed in 1920, the Hedjaz Railway, formerly under Ottoman control, was divided into 2 railways: the Aqaba Railway and the Hedjaz Jordan Railway.
+The Hejaz Jordan Railway (HJR) is one of the two successor railways to the 1908 Ottoman Hejaz Railway in Jordan.
+When the Ottoman Empire collapsed in 1920, the Hejaz Railway, formerly under Ottoman control, was divided into 2 railways: the Aqaba Railway and the Hejaz Jordan Railway.
 When Jordan became independent in 1946, the HJR served as the main railway of Jordan for passengers.
 In 1975 the HJR built a line branch line from Ma'an to Aqaba on the Red Sea.
 The line was later sold to the Aqaba Railway Corporation in 1979.

-Since the Syrian Civil War the Hedjaz Jordan Railway connection between Jordan and the Damascus terminal in Syria has been suspended.
+Since the Syrian Civil War the Hejaz Jordan Railway connection between Jordan and the Damascus terminal in Syria has been suspended.
 In September 2025, Turkey, Syria and Jordan agreed on a draft memorandum to restore the track built by the historic Hejaz Railway between the three countries.